CHILDREN & ADOLESCENT DRUG USE | Real Effects

 Community Drug Awareness | “Drug-Free” Vehicle License Plates

-Starting Fall 2019, Louisiana vehicle owners can per-order Seymore’s “Louisiana is Better with ME 100% Drug-Free!” specialty license plate and help the children of Louisiana by promoting a life drug free.
+Starting December 2019, Louisiana vehicle owners can order Seymore’s “Louisiana is Better with ME 100% Drug-Free!” specialty license plate and help the children of Louisiana by promoting a life drug free.

-When vehicle owners purchase a “Louisiana is Better with ME 100% Drug-Free!” plate, proceeds from their purchase are dedicated to supporting the creation of drug awareness, education and prevention programs for elementary and middle schools.
+When vehicle owners purchase a “Louisiana is Better with ME 100% Drug-Free!” plate, proceeds from their purchase are dedicated to supporting the creation of drug awareness, education and prevention programs for elementary and middle schools throughout the state.

 Seymore salutes “Kiki’s Red ribbon school celebration”